Loose Laid Waterproofing Membranes: Types, Usage, Advantages and Benefits

 Tunnels and subway system waterproofing

 HDPE, and Butyl membranes are often used in waterproofing tunnels and subway systems.
-Through inadequate drainage systems or construction defects, water can enter, generating safety issues to the users and damaging the electrical systems and equipment.
+Through inadequate drainage systems or construction defects, water can enter, posing safety issues to the users and damaging the electrical systems and equipment.

 Therefore, you can use loose-laid waterproof membranes to prevent these damages since these membranes are adaptable and resistant to hydrocarbons and other chemicals.